mrgoodsire/AgeofAshes/Session_Notes.md

 Hal finds out the Growledon are the large-sized crushed dragons littering the courtyard.
 Not intelligent enough to form societies.
 They are not wildly beyond our capabilities.

 Helba knows about the downstairs, but never got the chance to tell Calmont about it.
 Growledon's blocked the downstairs, but Helba knows of a secret passage.
 We'll clear the downstairs and then Helba will guide us down.
-We'll break in Breachill, but the Bramblebashers will not go to Breachill.
+We'll break in Breachill while the Bramblebashers stay on the ourskirts.